 Samwel lives with his grandmother.
-At home, duties include carrying water, caring for children and washing clothes.
+He is responsible for carrying water, caring for children and washing clothes.
 His grandmother is sometimes employed.
 There are 2 children in the family.

 Telling stories, art and bicycling are Samwel's favorite activities.
 In middle school his performance is average and he also regularly attends church activities and Bible class.

 Because of your sponsorship, Samwel will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Samwel lives in the mountainous community of Mianzini, home to approximately 500,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated iron roofs.
 The primary ethnic groups are Waarusha, Wachagga and Meru.
 The most commonly spoken language is Swahili.

 The regional diet consists of maize, beans and bananas.
 Common health problems in this area include malnutrition, malaria and HIV/AIDS.
 Most adults in Mianzini are unemployed but some work as street vendors and earn the equivalent of $8 per month.
 This community needs alcohol rehabilitation programs, vocational schools and employment opportunities.

 Your sponsorship allows the staff of Moravian Church Arusha Student Center to provide Samwel with Bible teaching, medical exams, hygiene instruction, recreational activities, tutoring, uniforms and scholastic materials.
 The center staff will also provide HIV/AIDS awareness seminars for the parents or guardians of Samwel.